Demographics of Japan: Immigration

 In 2020, the number of foreigners in Japan was 2,887,116.
 This includes 325,000 Filipinos, many of whom are married to Japanese nationals and possessing some degree of Japanese ancestry, 208,538 Brazilians, the majority possessing some degree of Japanese ancestry, 778,112 Chinese, 448,053 Vietnamese and 426,908 South Koreans.
 Chinese, Vietnamese, Koreans, Filipinos and Brazilians account for about 77% of foreign residents in Japan.

 The current issue of the shrinking workforce in Japan alongside its aging population has resulted in a recent need to attract foreign labour to the country.
 Reforms which took effect in 2015 relax visa requirements for "Highly Skilled Foreign Professionals" and create a new type of residence status with an unlimited period of stay.

-The number of naturalizations peaked in 2008 at 16,000, declining to over 9,000 in the most recent year for which data are available.
+The number of naturalized individuals peaked in 2003 at 17,633, before declining to 8,863 by 2024.
 Most of the decline is accounted for by a steep reduction in the number of Japan-born Koreans taking Japanese citizenship.
 Historically the bulk of those taking Japanese citizenship have not been foreign-born immigrants but rather Japanese-born descendants of Koreans and Taiwanese who lost their citizenship in the Japanese Empire in 1947 as part of the American Occupation policy for Japan.

 Japanese statistical authorities do not collect information on ethnicity, only nationality.
 As a result, both native and naturalized Japanese citizens are counted in a single group.
-Although official statistics therefore show homogeneity, other analyses describe the population as “multi-ethnic”.
+Although official statistics therefore show homogeneity, other analyses describe the population as "multi-ethnic".